The reality is not as obvious and simple as we like to think.

 Thus, dinosaurs, Queen Victoria and Justin Bieber all exist simultaneously but can only be observed from a specific location.
 If one takes this view of reality, then the future is hopeless and the deterministic free will is illusory.

 7. The Brain in a Jar

-The “brain in a jar” thought experiment is a question discussed by thinkers and scientists, who, like most people, believe that human’s understanding of reality depends solely on his subjective feelings.
+The “brain in a jar” thought experiment is a question discussed by thinkers and scientists who, like most people, believe that one’s understanding of reality depends solely on their subjective feelings.

-So, what is the debate?
+So, what is the essence of this thought experiment?
 Imagine that you are just a brain in a jar that is run by aliens or mad scientists.
 How would you know?
 And can you truly deny the possibility that this is your reality?

 8. The Multiverse Theory

-Anyone who has not spent the last ten years on a desert island, has at least once heard of “the multiverse”, or parallel universes.
+Anyone who has not spent the last ten years on a desert island has heard of “the multiverse” or parallel universes at least once.
 As many of us have seen, parallel words, in theory, are worlds very similar to ours, with little (or in some cases, large) changes or differences.
 The multiverse theory speculates that there could exist an infinite number of these alternate realities.